UbiquityRobotics/raspicam_node/README.md

 # raspicam_node

-Groovy ROS node for camera module of Raspberry Pi
+ROS node for camera module of Raspberry Pi

 Now works at 90 fps thanks to the new firmware provided by the Raspberry Pi foundation

 ## Node Information